ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 - **Upgraded Chat Component**: Enriched the chat component with a range of new features and enhancements:
   - Expanded support for multiple AI models, including GPT-3.5, GPT-4, and Claude AI Opus, catering to diverse user preferences.
-  - Implemented a responsive design that dynamically adjusts the chat width and size based on screen size, ensuring a seamless experience across devices.
+  - Implemented a responsive design that dynamically adjusts the chat width and size based on screen size, responsize screensize across devices.
   - Added a convenient "scroll to top" button for effortless navigation within lengthy chat conversations.
   - Improved error handling and introduced user-friendly error messages to guide users and maintain a smooth interaction flow.
   - Enabled copy-to-clipboard functionality for assistant messages, allowing users to easily capture and share AI-generated responses.